Find out more about our treatments or our practice by perusing our FAQs below…

 It is very difficult to schedule the longer appointments such as the initial consultation and fitting of braces for after school times.
 These times are booked in advance by existing patients who usually require shorter appointments.
 Many short appointments can be scheduled before or after school.

-Please call.
-We can assess whether it is urgent or not and schedule an appointment as needed.
-If something is hurting, please call ASAP.
+Please call, as we can assess whether it is urgent or not and schedule an appointment as needed.
+If something is hurting, please call the orthodontist ASAP.